-Your caregiver will clean off any dried blood or loose tissue.
-He will use sterile forceps to pick up the knot of each suture.
+Your healthcare provider will use sterile forceps or tweezers to pick up the knot of each suture.
 He will cut the suture with scissors and pull the suture out.
 You may feel a slight tug as the suture comes out.
-Your caregiver may remove some or all of your sutures.
 He may place small strips of medical tape across your wound after the sutures have been removed.
-This tape will peel and fall of on its own.
-Do not pull it off.
+These pieces of tape will peel and fall of on their own.
+Do not pull them off.

-- Protect your wound: Your wound can swell, bleed, or split open if it is stretched or bumped.
-Your caregiver may have you wear a binder to help protect your wound.
-A binder is a snug piece of fabric that helps support your wound and prevent it from splitting open.
+- Protect your wound.
+Your wound can swell, bleed, or split open if it is stretched or bumped.
+You may need to wear a bandage that supports your wound until it is completely healed.

 - You have a fever and chills.

-- Your wound is red, swollen, draining pus, and has a bad smell.
+- Your wound is red, warm, swollen, or leaking pus.

 - You have questions or concerns about your condition or care.

 When should I seek immediate care or call 911?

 - Your wound splits open.

 - You suddenly cannot move your injured joint.

 - You have sudden numbness around your wound.